 Enjoy our Roblox coding guide

 Today you learned how to navigate the Roblox Studio UI, what basic coding terminology is important to know, and created a beginner script that lights up your part!
-You can take this knowledge to the next level by joining our expert-led live online Roblox Studio coding class for Grades 4-8, designed by experts from Google, Stanford, and MIT.
+You can take this knowledge to the next level by joining our expert-led live online Beginner Roblox Game Coding Class for Grades 3-8, or intermediate Roblox Studio Coding with Lua for Grades 6-12, designed by experts from Google, Stanford, and MIT.
 With our free intro there's no risk in trying!

 The most important thing to remember is to practice your Roblox coding as much as you can, which will help you become a faster, more advanced script writer, no matter how you choose to learn.